Getting To Know Your Home!

 - Locate all GFCI exterior receptacles on house and test/reset.

 - Operate garage door and keypad (including the lock system).
+Learn how to operate it without power.

 - Learn location and how to operate and program irrigation controller.